9 Evidence-Based PCOS Superfoods Shown To Reduce Symptoms Naturally

 PCOS Superfood #9: Berries

-This is particularly true if you are dealing with Inflammatory PCOS – one of the four types of PCOS.
+This is especially relevant for those dealing with Inflammatory PCOS, one of the four types of PCOS.

-Berries are also low in sugar compared to most other fruits, meaning they won’t spike your blood sugar levels as significantly.
+Berries are also lower in sugar compared to many other fruits, which means they are less likely to cause significant spikes in blood sugar levels.

-I love adding 1⁄2 to 1 cup of frozen berries to my morning smoothie, or enjoying fresh berries with some coconut yogurt as a snack.
+I personally enjoy adding half to one cup of frozen berries to my morning smoothie or having fresh berries with some coconut yogurt as a delicious snack.

 ACTION STEP